basetool/mqtt.rails/README.md

 ### Reading loop
 The reading loop provides access to the socket in a reading mode.
 Periodically, the socket would be inspected to try to find a mqtt packet.
 The read loop accepts a parameter, which is the number of loop's turn.
 The default value is five turns.
-The default value is defined in the PahoMqtt module as the constant PahoMqtt::MAX_READ, another module constant could be modified to control the socket inspection period.
-The referring constant is SELECT_TIMEOUT (PahoMqtt::SELECT_TIMEOUT) and its default value is 0.
+The default value is defined in the MqttRails module as the constant MqttRails::MAX_READ, another module constant could be modified to control the socket inspection period.
+The referring constant is SELECT_TIMEOUT (MqttRails::SELECT_TIMEOUT) and its default value is 0.
 ```ruby
 ### Trying to read 'max_packet' packets from the client socket
 client.loop_read(max_packet)
 ```

 ### Writing loop
 The writing loop send the packets which have previously been stacked by MQTT operations.
-This loop also accepts a parameter, which is the maximum packets number that could be written as the MAX_WRITING constant (PahoMqtt::MAX_WRITING).
+This loop also accepts a parameter, which is the maximum packets number that could be written as the MAX_WRITING constant (MqttRails::MAX_WRITING).
 The writing loop exit if the maximum number of packet have been sent or if the waiting packet queue is empty.
 ```ruby
 ### Writing 'max_packet' packets to the client socket
 client.loop_write(max_packet)